 - Fill a glass with ice and pour over the chilled coffee.
 Add the milk and a swig of maple or vanilla syrup (if using).

 What Else Can I Add To My Homemade Iced Coffee?

 This homemade iced coffee recipe is a real all-rounder and is guaranteed to hit the spot for your everyday iced coffee needs.
 Want to really push the boat out?
 Why not try adding some single cream or whipped cream to your homemade iced coffee instead of the milk?
 This will give an added level of luxury to this crowd-pleasing drink.

 As well as this, if you want to play with the texture of your ice coffee, we recommend blitzing your coffee in the blender with the ice for a minute or so before serving.
 This will give it an amazing foamy texture and break up the ice into smaller, crunchier pieces!

-Iced coffee is a delicious summer drink that nobody should miss out on.
+Iced coffee is a delicious summer drink that nobody should miss out on, whether you're enjoying it at a coffee store, through wholesale coffee purchases, or as part of a coffee subscription.
 And now you have discovered how to make iced coffee at home and how easy it is, there’s absolutely no reason to miss out!

 We recommend making this recipe your summer staple for slow mornings and warm afternoons.
-Refreshing, chilled and coffee-packed: this tasty drink ticks all the right boxes.
-Pair it with one of Portfolio’s wide variety of flavour-packed single-origin coffees and you will be onto a winner.
+Refreshing, chilled, and coffee-packed: this tasty drink ticks all the right boxes.
+Pair it with one of Portfolio’s wide variety of flavor-packed single-origin coffees from your favorite coffee store, wholesale coffee supplier, or coffee subscription, and you will be onto a winner.

 So, what are you waiting for?
 Whack out the ice trays and get the coffee brewing!
 It’s time for a homemade iced coffee!